Overview

 • While neural collaborative filtering (NCF) revolutionized the domain of recommender systems, it lacks an important ingredient that turned out to be extremely important for the success of recommenders: cross features.
 The idea of cross features was first popularized in Google’s 2016 paper Wide & Deep Learning for Recommender Systems by Cheng et al.

-• Wide and Deep model architectures in recommender systems combine a linear model for the “wide” part, which captures cross-feature interactions that capture nonlinear interactions between the original features, with a NCF model for the “deep” part, which learns complex feature relationships and interactions.
+• Wide and Deep model architectures in recommender systems combine a linear model for the “wide” part, which captures cross-feature interactions that models nonlinear interactions between the original features, with a NCF model for the “deep” part, which learns complex feature relationships and interactions.
 This hybrid approach balances memorization and generalization by capturing both specific feature combinations and broader patterns in the data.

 Background: Cross Features